 Eggplant/Brinjal in a makhani style sauce – the only thing better is cooking it in a slow cooker.
 Delicious!

-We have some more slow cooker recipes, and please browse our collection of delicious eggplant recipes here and here.
-Find inspiration in our Autumn recipes here and here.
+We have some more slow cooker recipes, other Makhani style dishes, and a collection of delicious Eggplant recipes .
+Or find inspiration in our Mid Autumn recipes.

 Ma Ki Dal and Dal Makhani really suit long slow cooking

 Urad dal is a lentil that suits long slow cooking and a smoky flavour.
 With a little work, a covered BBQ will cope with cooking a dish like Slow Braised Lentils slowly for several hours.

 This recipe will work in an oven too, no worries.
 But the joys of cooking outside are enormous so on sunny days, take your lentils outside.
 This dish is also called Ma di Dal, or Mah di Dal.